syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 {% endhighlight %}
 {% endtabs %}

-Multiple rows can be selected by adding `DataGridRow` to `selectedRows` property.
+Multiple rows can be selected by adding  collection of `DataGridRow` to `selectedRows` property.

 {% tabs %}
 {% highlight Dart %}